Psychedelic Beacon

 COMP360 is not the only game in town.
 Multiple companies are advancing psilocybin and related psychedelic compounds through FDA trials, creating a pipeline that could deliver several approved psychedelic therapies within the next few years.

 Usona Institute, a nonprofit, holds the second FDA Breakthrough Therapy Designation for psilocybin — granted in 2019 for major depressive disorder (MDD), a broader indication than COMPASS's TRD focus.
 Its Phase 3 trial (uAspire, NCT06308653) launched in March 2024, randomizing approximately 240 adults to 25 mg psilocybin, 5 mg psilocybin, or placebo.
-Estimated completion is April 2026, though topline results have not yet been reported as of March 2026.
+Estimated completion is April 2026, though topline results have not yet been reported as of May 2026.
 Usona's Phase 2 results, published in JAMA in August 2023, demonstrated a "rapid, large, and sustained antidepressant effect."

 Helus Pharma (formerly Cybin, rebranded January 2026; Nasdaq: HELP) is developing CYB003/HLP003, a deuterated psilocin analog designed for reduced interpatient variability.
 The compound received FDA Breakthrough Therapy Designation for adjunctive MDD treatment.
 Phase 2 data showed a remarkable 75% remission rate after two doses at four months, with 71% remission and 100% response rates at 12 months.
 The Phase 3 PARADIGM program includes two trials: APPROACH (220 participants across 45 U.S. sites, data expected Q4 2026) and EMBRACE (330 participants, international sites).